rabbit-ear/rabbit-ear/readme.md

 # Paper.js

-If you additionally include the popular vector graphics library [Paper.js](http://paperjs.org/) and include `cp.paperjs.js` in the `/dist/` folder, one line is all you need to visualize your crease patter in HTML canvas.
+If you include the popular vector graphics library [Paper.js](http://paperjs.org/), also include `cp.paperjs.js` in the `/dist/` folder.
+One line of code is all you need to visualize your crease patter in HTML canvas.
 A lot of effort was spent hooking together these two libraries.
-After you initialize your crease pattern, throw it onto a canvas with one line:
+After you initialize your crease pattern, throw it onto a canvas:

 ```Javascript
 new OrigamiPaper("canvas-name", cp);
 ```

-This OrigamiPaper object is interactive and includes built-in functions, modeled after the experience using creative coding platforms such as Processing or openFrameworks:
+This OrigamiPaper object is interactive and includes built-in functions, modeled after the experience using creative coding platforms like Processing and openFrameworks:

 ```javascript
 var project = new OrigamiPaper("canvas");